SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 placebo effect significance. *More research, not less*.

 2. Paul mentions he has a mantra, "nature provides, I don't."
-Which sound sa bit anti-social to me.
+Which sounds a bit anti-social to me.
 If you are going to advocate for use pf psilocybin and supply them, then how about getting yourself bloody well skilled mate?
 Have some social responsibility?
 Here was my comment: